 Answer: Not applicable.
-One hundred percent of NEH's FOIA professionals attended substantive FOIA training during the reporting period.
+NEH expects that 100 percent of its FOIA professionals will attend substantive FOIA training before the end of the reporting period.

 C. Outreach

 7. Did your FOIA professionals engage in any outreach or dialogue with the requester community or open government groups regarding your administration of the FOIA?
 Please describe any such outreach or dialogue, and, if applicable, any specific examples of how this dialogue has led to improvements in your agency's FOIA administration.